How to Water and Care for Your New Garden

 Fall and spring clean up

-Remove leaf litter and twigs from mulched garden beds and lawns in spring and fall to prevent debris from holding moisture and increasing the potential for disease in tender nursery plants and suffocating young grass seedlings.
+Remove leaf litter and twigs from mulched garden beds and lawns in spring and fall to prevent debris from suffocating tender nursery plants and young grass seedlings.

-If you need assistance generally or during vacation absences, consider hiring a garden maintenance company to install soaker hoses or assist you in ensuring your garden gets well established in the first year and stays looking great over time.
+If you need assistance generally or during vacation absences, consider hiring a garden maintenance company to assist you in ensuring your garden gets well established in the first year and stays looking great over time.